Communications and reporting

 Collaborative working

-The Hart Climate Emergency Engagement Group (HCEEG) includes representatives from parish and town councils, environmental, faith and local voluntary organisations and has meets quarterly.
+The Hart Climate Emergency Engagement Group includes representatives from parish and town councils, environmental, faith and local voluntary organisations and meets quarterly.
 The meetings are an opportunity to discuss local issues around climate change that affect residents in the district.

-Topics include home energy grants, decarbonisation of council-owned buildings and information on retrofitting homes (retrofitting is the process of making improvements to a home, so that it becomes more energy efficient with lower emissions).
+Topics include home energy grants, decarbonisation of council-owned buildings and information on retrofitting homes.
+Retrofitting is the process of making improvements to a home, so that it becomes more energy efficient with lower emissions.

 If you are interested in joining this group, please email climatechange@hart.gov.uk